BrainsFirst looks further and is therefore the best alternative for the IQ test

 BrainsFirst looks further and is thereby the perfect alternative to the IQ test.
 We look at the extent to which one’s cognitive qualities correspond to the desired cognitive target profile.
 If it is about a dynamic function, then being able to switch quickly is a pre.
 Does anyone need attention to detail, or does it require an overarching view?
 On the basis of 16 different cognitive skills, we look at the extent to which a candidate would be suitable for the job.
 The probability of the correct match will be much more nuanced and more reliable.

 For this reason, companies such as GITP, ABN AMRO and Deloitte choose BrainsFirst to examine potential employees ‘ capacities.
 Learn more about the best alternative to the IQ test?
-Please contact Ivar Schot, he will be happy to discuss this with you.
+Please contact Ivar Schot, or download our onepager about talent matching.